mikeizbicki/ucr-cs100/textbook/tools/strace/README.md

 ```

 The execution time is printed before each system call line `<#.######>`.
 This can be useful in that you can distinguish between the same system calls, and pinpoint problems.
-For example, let's say one `open` oddly takes much longer than other `open`'s which could help you find a starting point for debugging a program.
+For example, let's say one `open` oddly takes much longer than other `open`'s, which could help you find a starting point for debugging a program.

 We will next demonstrate how to isolate problems using strace.

 ###Using strace to find errors

-Let's try to use what we've learned so far to debug this really simple program, example2.cpp!
+Let's try to use what we've learned so far to debug this really simple program: example2.cpp!

 We compile the program and there are no errors.
 Awesome.
-But wait, when we run the program, it tells us something went wrong when it tried to open the input file.
+But wait... when we run the program, the output tells us something went wrong when the terminal tried to open the input file.

 Let's try to debug it using strace: